 - Never stop learning: another thing people ask me is when I’ll stop studying.
 My answer is never.
 There is so much innovation in web development.
 I want to be aware of the latest updates and the “must have skills”.

 I have been learning and coding for about a year, part time.
 I’ve completed three out of six certificates from freeCodeCamp.

 I am now freelancing as a web developer and I have built two commercial websites.
 One for a client and my portfolio.
 I have one client I’m working with now to redesign and build their website.
 I’m also continuing my studies with freeCodeCamp and other platforms such as Udemy.

 Some people asked why I did a career change with children and not before when I had more time.
 This is the irony: I didn’t appreciate or realize how important time was.
 I was also complacent and scared of taking the plunge before children.
 I want to be a good example for my children and have a career which I’m passionate about.

 When I became a parent, I felt like my sole purpose was to be a mother and I had lost my own identity in the process.
 When I started studying again, it gave me a purpose outside of parenting.
 I didn’t have to be a coder or mum, I could be both.

-If you found this article useful, please give it a clap.
 If you have any questions or just want to say hello, find me on Twitter @PhoebeVF